 THE WONDERS OF HAVING STRONG BACK MUSCLES

-Whenever you are doing your regular chest exercise, without you knowing your back plays a major role in helping you execute those exercises.
-Not only for chest workouts, but for other parts of the body as well.
+Whenever you are doing your regular chest exercise, your back plays a vital role in executing different forms of exercise.
+Not only workouts for chest but for other parts of the body as well.
 You can not expect to have a strong chest without having a strong back support.
-Furthermore, your back helps you assist in most of your weightlifting activities.
-Even if it is as simple as doing your regular leg exercises.
-Your upper and lower body relies majorly on how your back is conditioned and if it is as strong as it should be or not.
-Basically, every other part is somewhat interdependent on the back area.

-Enabling yourself to undergo back strengthening also means ensuring yourself a proper posture.
-Having a strong back means you are exercising every bit of its maximum potentials.
-Which means, you are reaching its highest capacity which is for it to be strengthened, healthy and properly aligned.
-Thus, all of these automatically results to a proper posture.
+It enables a person to undergo back strengthening which means making sure of yourself to a proper posture.
+Having a strong back means you are exercising every bit of its maximum potentials, and this implies that you are reaching its highest capabilities.

-If you are able to train sufficiently and strengthen your back, you are actually reducing the risks of injuries and illnesses.
+If you are able to train sufficiently, then strengthen your back, with this you actually reducing the risks of injuries and illnesses.
 Having a strong back means you are capable of performing strenuous activities.
-Because, a strong back is very crucial when it comes to executing power and lifting even during our day-to-day life activities.
+Because a strong back is very crucial when it comes to executing power and lifting even during our day-to-day life activities.

 - The first thing that you have to do is to position a loaded barbell in a squat rack.

-- The height should just be leveled as the same height of your knees.
+- The height should just be levelled at the same height of your knees.

-- Use a shoulder-width grip or a mixed frip as your position yourself to grab and lift the barbell.
+- Use a shoulder-width grip or a mixed grip on your position yourself to grab and lift the barbell.
 As you reach for the barbell your knees should be slightly bent too.

-- Your feet should be at hip-width position and should be located directly below the barbell.
-Also, your back should be slightly leaning forward and your hips are slightly pushed backwards to engage your hamstrings.
+- Your feet should be at the hip-width position and should be located directly below the barbell.
+Also, your back should be slightly leaning forward and your hips are slightly pushed back to engage your hamstrings.

-- Then, slowly lift your chess as you contract your muscles going to a stand up position.
-Make sure that your arms are straightened and fully extended and your shoulders should be locked all the way.
+- Then, slowly lift your chess as you contract your muscles going to a stand-up Make sure that your arms are straightened and fully extended and your shoulders should be locked all the way.
 Hold this position for about a second or two and go back to your previous position.

 - Repeat for desired or prescribed amount of sets and repetitions.

 The deadlift is a compound weight training exercise that makes use of a barbell as its main equipment.
-The barbell intensifies the exercise by letting the bodybuilder exert an extraordinary amount of effort, power and strength.
+The barbell intensifies the exercise by letting the bodybuilder exert an extraordinary amount of effort, power, and strength.
 Hence, further improving the muscular build-up one the body.
-Particularly, on the back area of the person.
+Particularly, in the back area of the person.

-Deadlift is derived from the notion of lifting of dead weight.
-Which means, executing the exercises without using any momentum in the beginning.
+Deadlift is derived from the notion of the lifting of dead weight, which means, executing the exercises without using any momentum in the beginning.
 That is the reason why in doing deadlifts, the barbell starts on the floor.
 This is to put emphasis on the root word “dead” on the word deadlift, which means “dead weight”.

-This particular exercise is classified in to two: the conventional deadlift and the sumo-deadlift.
-The deadlifts, joining in together with the squats and bench press, belongs to the top three powerlifting exercises ever known.
+This particular exercise is classified into two: the conventional deadlift and the sumo-deadlift.
+The deadlifts, joining together with the squats and bench press, belongs to the top three powerlifting exercises ever known.

 - Start off with the barbell placed on the floor.

-- Next, place your feet directly below the barbell at a hip-width stance.
+- Place your feet directly below the barbell at a hip-width posture.

 - Next, as you are about to lift the barbell up, contract your core muscles and lift your chest up.
-Ensure that your back is straight as you begin to lift the barbell off from the ground.
+Make sure that your back is in a straight position as you begin to lift the barbell off from the ground.

 - Finish off with a standing position with your back fully straightened and arms extended on your sides.
 Make sure that both your hips and knees are locked to know that you have reached the accurate end position.